Privacy Policy

 - Large-scale processing of special categories of personal data (sensitive data) as defined in Article 15

-- Large‑scale processing of data relating to criminal offenses and violations of law
+- Large-scale processing of data relating to criminal offenses and violations of the law

 - Systematic monitoring of publicly accessible areas on a large scale

-- Any other processing activity that could result in a high risk to the rights and legitimate interests of data subjects
+- Any other processing activity that may result in a high risk to the rights and legitimate interests of data subjects

-Details of the types of data to be processed, the purpose of processing, the scope of processing, and the parties involved.
+Details of the data types to be processed, the purposes of processing, the scope of processing, and the involved parties.

-Analysis of whether the data processing is necessary and proportionate to the stated purpose.
+Analysis of whether the data processing is necessary and proportionate to the stated purposes.

-Identification of potential risks and the level of impact on the privacy of data subjects.
+Identification of potential risks and the extent of impact on the privacy of data subjects.

 13. Third‑Party Links & Social Login

 The website may contain links to third‑party websites/services (e.g., payment tools, social networks, ATS).
 Their privacy policies will govern the data you provide on those platforms.
-When you use login via a third‑party account (if available), you permit us to receive information within the scope you have agreed to with that provider.
+When you use login via a third‑party account (if available), you permit us to receive information to the extent you have agreed with that provider.

 14. Policy Changes